testit-tms/api-client-java/docs/ProjectExportApi.md

 <a id="exportProjectWithTestPlansZip"></a>
 # **exportProjectWithTestPlansZip**
-> UUID exportProjectWithTestPlansZip(projectId, timeZoneOffsetInMinutes, exportProjectWithTestPlansJsonRequest)
+> UUID exportProjectWithTestPlansZip(projectId, timeZoneOffsetInMinutes, projectExportWithTestPlansPostModel)

 Export project as Zip file with test plans in background job